hotwax/oms-documentation/analytics/reports/inventory.md

 **Data Selection:** The SQL query retrieves data from the `shipment` table along with relevant attributes and statuses.
 It selects fields such as received date, origin and destination facility IDs, expected quantity, shipment ID, transfer order, SKU, received quantity, difference, and status.
 These fields provide comprehensive information about the receiving process for inbound transfers.

 **Filtering Criteria:** To generate the report for receiving, the query applies specific filtering criteria:
-- It selects inbound transfer shipments with a status of 'PURCH_SHIP_RECEIVED', indicating that they have been received.
+- It selects inbound transfer shipments with a status of `PURCH_SHIP_RECEIVED`, indicating that they have been received.
 - The query further refines the dataset by specifying a date range for the received date, ensuring that only shipments received within the specified timeframe are included in the report.
 - Additionally, only shipments with an external order name attribute are considered, indicating that they are part of a transfer order.

-**Column Selection:** Essential columns such as received date, origin and destination facility IDs, expected quantity, shipment ID, transfer order, SKU, received quantity, difference, and status are selected.
+**Column Selection:** Columns such as received date, origin and destination facility IDs, expected quantity, shipment ID, transfer order, SKU, received quantity, difference, and status are selected.
 These columns provide insights into the receiving process for inbound transfers, allowing users to track and manage received quantities effectively.

 **Calculating Difference and Status:** The query calculates the difference between the expected and received quantities for each shipment item.
 Based on this difference and other conditions such as the presence of an external order name and the status of the shipment, it assigns a status to each item indicating whether it was received correctly, over-received, under-received, or not received at all.